 You enter from the street through heavy mesquite doors into the older colonial part of the house dating to the 17th or 18th century.
-As you come into this original colonial foyer with 15 ft high ceilings, you'll find the ground floor bedroom and its hand painted tile bathroom.
-The bedroom has a gas fireplace with a stone mantel carved out of the local cantera stone.
+As you come in you find the original colonial foyer with 15 ft high ceilings and an inviting view of an interior colonial style courtyard.
 Going past this columned entrance into the renovated part of the house you will walk through the courtyard and to the 'portal' containing a wet bar with red cantera sink for dining al fresco.
 The courtyard has a grill and an authentic pizza/bread oven.
 The scent of jasmin tangled around the columns and the Juliette balconies perched above this courtyard will dazzle you.

 My husband and I are both serious cooks and our 'hacienda style' kitchen is designed to cook and entertain, with a tiled kitchen island and custom designed gas burners fitted with a 'comal' (griddle for tortillas).
 It is a delight to cook in this kitchen, with enough space for friends and family to be part of the fun around this kitchen island.

 There is filtered water throughout, including the wet bar.

 Only the faucets for watering our plants have unfiltered water from the city.